Canarc Resources Corp. TSX-V:CCM - OTC-BB:CRCUF

 1. AB shear veins - trending northwest/southeast,

-2. Y shear veins - trending north/south,
+2. Y extension veins - trending north/south,

-3. C dilatational veins - trending east/west
+3. C shear veins - trending east/west

 C-veins generally link with the AB and with the Y veins at “junction arcs”.
 Gold values within the veins show excellent continuity and uniformity, with very little nugget effect.
 Individual zones pinch, swell, and overlap en echelon.
 Width of gold mineralization ranges from 0.3 to 15 m in thickness, but tends to average about 3 m.